 Insurance seems like something complicated to those outside the industry.

-My colleague Curtis tells me that when he first started with KBD, he had that impression too.
+When I first started with KBD, I had that impression too.

-But he quickly realized that insurance is mainly common sense… as long as you explain it in plain language.
+But I quickly realized that insurance is mainly common sense… as long as you explain it in plain language.